 Is It Time for a Paradigm Shift in Yoga Teaching: Teaching Opportunities in the Wellness Revolution with Julie Gudmestad

-About 80 million people say they want to start yoga, according to the latest Yoga in America survey.
-However, will they be able to start yoga the way it is currently taught in most studios?
+According to the latest Yoga in America survey, about 80 million people say they want to start yoga.
+However, will they be able to start yoga as it is currently taught in most studios?

 In a recent talk with YogaUOnline, Iyengar yoga teacher Julie Gudmestad explored that question and asked: Is it time for a paradigm shift in yoga teaching?

 “Yoga is about healing; it’s helping take us towards a state of wholeness,” notes Iyengar yoga teacher Julie Gudmestad.
 “It has benefits for everybody regardless of their age or health condition.
-Unfortunately, we often overlook that in the way yoga is taught in today’s studio environment.”
+Unfortunately, we often overlook that in how yoga is taught in today’s studio environment.”

-Way too often, Julie notes, people try yoga and get overwhelmed; and a vast percentage get turned off and end up feeling that they failed at yoga.
+Too often, Julie notes, people try yoga and get overwhelmed, and a vast percentage get turned off and end up feeling that they failed at yoga.
 But instead, Julie notes, yoga failed them.

 Illness-Wellness Continuum